-ITEM REQUIREMENT UNDER BASIX CERTIFIEI CHECK FIXTURES & SYSTEM LIGHTING The applicant must ensure a minimum of 40% of new or altered light fixtures are fitted with fluorescent, compact fluorescent, or light-emitting-diode (LED) lamps.
+ITEM REQUIREMENT UNDER BASIX CERTIFIER CHECK FIXTURES & SYSTEM LIGHTING The applicant must ensure a minimum of 40% of new or altered light fixtures are fitted with fluorescent, compact fluorescent, or light-emitting-diode (LED) lamps.
 FIXTURES Shower Heads The applicant must ensure new or altered showerheads have a flow rate no greater than 9 litres per minute or a 3 star water rating.
-Toilets The applicant must ensure new or altered toilets have a flow rate no greater than 4 litres per average flush or a minimum 3 star water ratin .
-1 g .
+Toilets The applicant must ensure new or altered toilets have a flow rate no greater than 4 litres per average flush or a minimum 3 star water rating g.
 Altered Taps The applicant must ensure new or altered taps have a flow rate no greater than 9 litres per minute or minimum 3 star water rating.
-CONSTRUCTION V -Insulation Requirements -Glazing Requirements -Sky Light Requirements ments ments and ceilings/roofs) in accordance with the specifications listed in the table below, except that a) additional insulation is not required where the area of new construction is less than 2m2, b) insulation specified is not required fo ht requirements Floor above existing dwelling or building: Nil External wall: Brick Veneer (weatherboard, fibro, metal clad) R1.16 (or R1.70 including construction) External wall: framed (weatherboard, fibro, metal clad) R1.30 (or R1.70 including construction) flat ceiling, pitched roof: ceiling R1.45 (up), roof: foil backed blanket (55mm).
+CONSTRUCTION V -Insulation Requirements -Glazing Requirements -Sky Light Requirements The applicant must construct the new or altered construction (floor(s), and ceilings/roofs) in accordance with the specifications listed in the tabelow, except that a) additional insulation is not required where the are new construction is less than 2m2, b) insulation specified is not require parts of altered construction where insulation already exists. able ea of точиненненка Floor above existing dwelling or building: Nil External wall: Brick Veneer (weatherboard, fibro, metal clad) R1.16 (or R1.70 including construction) External wall: framed (weatherboard, fibro, metal clad) R1.30 (or R1.70 including construction) flat ceiling, pitched roof: ceiling R1.45 (up), roof: foil backed blanket (55mm).
 Medium (solar absorptance 0.475 - 0.70)